agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 [@2002gilbertlynchCAP].
 The theorem is often somewhat misunderstood, as we discuss, so it is worth clarifying the terms used.

-#### Consistency
-Gilbert and Lynch define a consistency system as one whose executions are always linearizable.
+\paragraph{Consistency} Gilbert and Lynch define a consistency system as one whose executions are always linearizable.

-#### Availability
-A CAP-available system is one that will definitely respond to every client request at some point.
+\paragraph{Availability} A CAP-available system is one that will definitely respond to every client request at some point.

-#### Partition tolerance
-A partition-tolerant system continues to function, and ensure whatever guarantees it is meant to provide, in the face of arbitrary partitions in the network (i.e., an inability for some nodes to communicate with others).
+\paragraph{Partition tolerance} A partition-tolerant system continues to function, and ensure whatever guarantees it is meant to provide, in the face of arbitrary partitions in the network (i.e., an inability for some nodes to communicate with others).
 It is possible that a partition never recovers, say if a